 - after surgery, to prevent cancer from returning

 - when surgery is not possible, to relieve symptoms and slow the spread of cancer

 - in combination with radiation therapy, to improve its effectiveness

 What to expect

-A person may receive chemotherapy as an injection, which lasts a few minutes, or as an infusion, which takes longer.
+A person may receive chemotherapy as an injection, which lasts a

 Common side effects of chemotherapy include: